alphagov/govuk-rfcs/rfc-008-migrating-to-new-elasticsearch-cluster.md

 1.
   - Merge PR to change target of search.
   - Deploy puppet, force convergence on machines we care about
-  - We'd then need to restart all affected apps.
+  - We then need to restart all apps which index or search:
+    - whitehall (indexes + searches)
+    -

+panopticon (indexes)

+    -

+specialist-publisher (indexes)

+    -

+frontend (searches)

+    -

+finder-frontend (searches)

+    -

+service-design-manual (searches)

  |

 Prepare puppet PR